 #4.
 If you have a blog on your website, or run social media profiles, monitor comments within all your posts

-There is a lot of misinformation being spread and certain fear-based comments can detract potential customers.
+There is a lot of misleading information being spread and certain fear-based comments can dissuade potential customers.
 This is something you should be already doing, but it’s worth it to make an extra effort now a lot of people are panicking.

 #5.
 Effective and efficient communication is always key for maintaining and nurturing customer relationships

 So in all cases, you should look to build trust with both your current and potential customers proactively, and even more so when changes are happening around you.